 Surrounding the green are trendy and traditional women’s clothing boutiques, ethnic markets, and great restaurants.
-The much applauded Billy’s Pasta Cosi, touted for its fresh sauces and noodles, and Darbar of India, well known for its luncheon buffets, are packed to full houses on most evenings.
+The much applauded Billy’s Pasta Cosi, CIA grad Chef Billy gets ovations from even The Times for his fresh sauces and noodles, and Darbar of India, well known for its luncheon buffets, are packed to a full house on most evenings.
 Le Petit Café, a modest-looking spot, is well known statewide for its high echelon French offerings.
 Across the green is Ashley’s Ice Cream, where you’ll get the best scoop in town.

 A return to the town green provides a link to Route 146, the designated scenic highway that traces the coastline through Pine Orchard and Indian Neck.
 From the green, Montowese Street slips under the railroad trestle and crosses the causeway over the Branford River.

-Stony Creek history swells with tales of quarry life, pirates, and romances of the sea, but today the village is mostly known for its Yankee charm and its islands.
+Stony Creek’s history swells with tales of quarry life, pirates, and romances of the sea, but today the village is mostly known for its Yankee charm and its islands.
 Named for the thimbleberries that once flourished here, the more than 100 Thimbles, of which only 32 are inhabited, are the largest group of islands on the Sound.
-Sightseeing businesses have developed to take tourists to see the islands, which are all held in private hands.
+Sightseeing businesses have developed to take tourists to see the islands, all of which are held in private hands.

-Each of these neighborhoods has its own character and personality, and the residents of each express abiding affection for whichever of these villages they inhabit.
-Ask them where they live and they might say Stony Creek or Short Beach, but ask them to name their hometown, and they’ll all say, “Branford.”
+As is evident after a drive through the town, each of Branford’s many neighborhoods has its own character and personality – and the residents express abiding affection for whichever of these villages they inhabit.
+Ask them where they live and they might say Stony Creek or Short Beach, but ask them to name their hometown and they’ll all say, “Branford.”